Click on a link in our activities table below or scroll down to find an activity of interest.

 The Living Coast Discovery Center’s native trout exhibit

 Trout in the Classroom

-In times past, a group of very long standing members of the club would meet to gab and fish together at Lake Morena or Lake Cuyamaca.
-They called themselves the "Wednesday Bunch".
-They always welcomed any SDFF members who wished to join their circle of lawn chairs, fish a while and then come back in to share stories and opinions over coffee and lunch.
+In times past, a group of very long standing members of the Club would meet to gab and fish and they called themselves the “Wednesday Bunch”.
+They always welcomed any SDFF members who wished to join them to fish and go to lunch.

 Project Healing Waters Program